nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.
 *  `edit 3 l/tuesday 0900-1100` Edits the lesson of the 3rd student to be `MONDAY 0900-1100`.

-### Adding or Deleting a Remark: `remark`
+### Adding a Remark: `addremark` or `addrmk`

 Allows the tutor to add or delete a remark for a specific student in Tuteez.

-Format:
-- `remark INDEX -a REMARK` to add a remark to the student at the specified `INDEX`.
+Format: `addremark INDEX r/REMARK` to add a remark to the student at the specified `INDEX`.
-- `remark INDEX -d REMARK_INDEX` to delete a remark at the specified `REMARK_INDEX` from the student at `INDEX`.

 * Adds a new remark to the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
-* Deletes an existing remark from the student at the specified `REMARK_INDEX`.
-The remark index refers to the order in which the remarks were added.
-* When deleting, if the `REMARK_INDEX` is not valid, an error will be shown.
 * You can add any text as a remark, and remarks are displayed in the order they were added.

 <box type="tip" seamless>

-**Tip:** You can also use the abbreviated command `rmk` as a shortcut for `remark`.
+**Tip:** You can also use the abbreviated command `addrmk` as a shortcut for `addremark`.
 </box>

 Examples:
-* `remark 1 -a Great progress in Math` Adds the remark "Great progress in Math" to the first student.
+* `remark 1 r/Great progress in Math` Adds the remark "Great progress in Math" to the first student.

-* `remark 2 -a Needs improvement in English` Adds the remark "Needs improvement in English" to the second student.
+### Deleting a Remark: `deleteremark` or `delrmk`

+Allows the tutor to delete a remark for a specific student in Tuteez.

+Format: `deleteremark INDEX ri/REMARK_INDEX` to add a remark to the student at the specified `INDEX`.

+* Deletes an existing remark from the student at the specified `REMARK_INDEX`.
+The remark index refers to the order in which the remarks were added.
+* When deleting, if the `REMARK_INDEX` is not valid, an error will be shown.

+Examples:
-* `remark 1 -d 2` Deletes the second remark of the first student.
+* `deleteremark 1 ri/2` Deletes the second remark of the first student in the displayed student list.

 ### Adding Lessons: `addlesson` or `addlsn`